Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/5465/

 ### How to use Animated Chart Viz
-This app provides a visualization that you can use in your own apps and dashboards.
+This app provides a visualization that you can use in your own apps and dashboards.<br>
 To use it in your dashboards, simply install the app, and create a search using timechart to provide the values to display.

 Usecases for the Animated Chart Visualization: